 Websites like Amazon, and Flipkart are major retailer platforms.
 Check the price when buying a laptop.
 Compare a laptop model with 8 GB Ram to another model with the same 8 GB Ram.
 Also, read the specifications carefully.

 Before you buy a laptop, list the purpose for which you are buying it and what your requirements are.
-Then start looking for your laptop after knowing the above information.
+Once you have a clear idea of your requirements, you can begin your search for a laptop that fits the bill.
 It fulfills your purpose of buying a laptop.